Why Mindful Running is the Foundation for our Women's Running Retreats

 3. Help others to help yourself

 Running is one my favorite things to do by myself, especially on a workday.
 It’s time for me to focus on myself, go at my pace, where I want, when I want.
 I savor that solo time, and perhaps you do, too.
 Though running is just as powerful a way to connect with others, when you’re open to it.
 Many of the women who come on our retreats usually run by themselves, so running with others can, at first, stir up feelings of self-consciousness, comparison to others and other difficult feelings.
-For this reason, our retreats feature the Stella Challenge, which is rooted in the mindfulness principle of loving-kindness.

 4. Tap into an infinite source of motivation